Last updated on August 6th, 2022 at 11:50 pm

 There are countless things to do in Sri Lanka.
-And as our first South Asian country that we visited together, our whole month of trip was very special.
+And as the first South Asian country that Rachel and I visited together, month-long trip was very special.
 Today, we want to show you 50 things to do in Sri Lanka and why this is a country that needs to be in your bucket list.
-Make sure you let us know what you think about our Sri Lanka travel guide in the comments and if you have questions, we’d love to hear them.
+Make sure you let us know what you think about our Sri Lanka travel guide in the comments and if you have questions, we’d love to hear them too.